Skyshader77/Lacryma-Hydra/chapter17-1.typ

 purple dress she could get her hands on.

 Nix felt a woman's arm on her shoulder.
 "Look at you two, swans gracing the lake with majesty.
+How are you not the stars of this galaxy?
-We need liquor and men to dance with," said Serena in the Imperial Tongue.
+Come, we need liquor and men to dance with," said Serena in the Imperial Tongue.
 Her breath stank of wine and pomegranate.

 "You are in no position to dance," laughed Nix.